 The criminal justice system encompasses policing, prosecutions, the courts and offender management (prisons and probation), and spans two principal departments – the Ministry of Justice and the Home Office.

 In policing, recent changes involve the merger and abolition of a number of bodies, such as the merger between the Crown Prosecution Service and the Revenue and Customs Prosecution Office, and the creation of a new national crime agency to take on the role of improving local and national police services.

-Changes are also afoot in crime and disorder policy at a local level.
-The abolition of police authorities and the Youth Justice Board, and the conversion of local probation boards to probation trusts, are all having an effect on work in this area.
-From November 2012 a locally elected police commissioner will take overarching for policing within each Force area of England and Wales.
-This commissioner will need to work closely with other “crime and disorder partners” in the area – such as probation and local authorities – as part of the long-standing “community safety partnership” structure established in 1998.
+Changes have also been afoot in crime and disorder policy at a local level, with the abolition of police authorities and the Youth Justice Board, and the conversion of local probation boards to probation trusts.
+Since November 2012 a locally elected police commissioner is overseeing policing within each Force area of England and Wales.
+This commissioner works closely with other “crime and disorder partners” in the area – such as probation and local authorities – as part of the long-standing “community safety partnership” structure established in 1998.

-The commissioner will be held to account by a Police and Crime Panel, which will be a scrutiny body comprised of local councillors (find out more under Policing).
+The commissioner is held to account by a Police and Crime Panel, which is a scrutiny body comprised mostly of local councillors (find out more under Policing).